cayscays/Neural-Network-From-Scratch/README.md

 - **Test Accuracy**: After training the neural network, a test accuracy of 95.36% was achieved.
 This high accuracy demonstrates the effectiveness of the model in classifying CKD cases, indicating its reliability in distinguishing between CKD and non-CKD individuals.

-- **Sensitivity (True Positive Rate)**: The sensitivity of 0.9205 suggests that the model correctly identifies approximately 92.05% of individuals with Chronic Kidney Disease (CKD) out of all individuals who actually have CKD, although this value indicates room for improvement.
-The most important aspect of sensitivity for this classification task is its ability to correctly classify positive cases, ensuring that individuals with the condition are not missed, thereby preventing delayed treatment.
-False positives, while still important, could undergo further testing to confirm their positive or negative status, while false negative are less likely to undergo further testing.
+- **Sensitivity (True Positive Rate)**: The sensitivity of 0.9205 suggests that the model correctly identifies approximately 92.05% of individuals with Chronic Kidney Disease (CKD) out of all individuals who actually have CKD.
+The most critical aspect of sensitivity for this classification task is its ability to ensure that individuals with CKD are correctly identified, thereby preventing missed diagnoses and enabling timely treatment.
+Therefore this value indicates room for improvement.

 - **Overfitting**: No overfitting was observed in the training process.
 Please refer to the accompanying graphs for a visual representation of the training and test performance.